publiccodenet/about/activities/communication/communication-remote-first.md

 While this loop is easily closed in a co-located working environment (reach over and say hey), a remote environment makes this more tricky.

-We identified several ways to mitigate this by trying to get a culture around:
+Several ways to mitigate this could include developing a culture around:
 * Don't deprioritize with silence, but actively say you can't/won't prioritize something
 * Set a deadline for responses, and signal what you will do after that deadline (move ahead, or stop working on it if no other interest,...)
 * Signal clearly if/when this is a blocker to your work that prevents you from moving on